crest-lab/crest-docs/page/installation/install_compile.md

 ## Install via CMake

 CMake is one of the most widely used multiplatform build systems.
-Starting with CREST 3.0, we will focus primarily on this build, although the meson build may still be used
+Starting with CREST 3.0, we will focus primarily on this build, although the Meson build may still be used.

 It can be used with [Ninja {{site.data.icons.github}}](https://github.com/ninja-build/ninja) or the regular `make` as a backend.
 CMake can be installed in different ways.
-For example from the [official webiste](https://cmake.org/install/), or via   `pip`
+For example from the [official website](https://cmake.org/install/), or via `pip`

 ```bash
 pip install cmake